About Nightline Association

 Duties and Responsibilities

-- Previous experience within a Nightline and/or the Nightline Association
+- Prior experience with a Nightline service and/or the Nightline Association

-You would be expected to attend online team meetings roughly once a month, and to keep up to date with your emails and team messages.
+You are expected to attend online team meetings roughly once a month, and to keep up to date with your emails and messages on Slack.
 The Nightline Association also has three away days each year which you are encouraged to attend when you can.